 Independence was a significant part of the Stone & Wood story.
 For many, it was integral to their connection with the brand.
 The sting of their departure from the indie camp may have the potential to impact their results more than other, more recently acquired breweries.
 The question is whether other factors will offset it.

 I think Pacific Ale will drop out of the top three for the first time in 11 years.
 12 if you count when it debuted as Draught Ale in 2009.
 But it will remain in the top ten – for years to come, I’d wager.

-It’s been just over two years since Balter’s sale to CUB and it’s pretty difficult to make the case that it’s taken much wind from their sails.
+It’s been over two years since Balter’s sale to CUB, and it’s pretty challenging to make the case that it’s taken much wind from their sails.

 The brewery may not have the presence it once had in the upper reaches of the poll, but it still has a healthy number spread throughout (2020: 5, 2018: 8, 2018: 6, 2017: 5, 2016: 2).
 In 2020 XPA(3), Hazy(7), IPA() and Captain Sensible(24) were all above 30.

 The brewery’s modest H100 campaign showcases 12 beers.
 With solid releases like Eazy Hazy and the pairs of Cryos and Wonderlands adding to their already strong lineup, they’re a chance to reach their old record(8).

 Queensland was a little late to the craft beer revolution.
 From 2008 to 2016, the rolling average for the state was five beers.
 In 2017, the same year Black Hops first polled in the H100, QLD polled 15 beers.
 The rolling average from that year to 2020 was up to 23.